-Today’s edition of bpb Freeware Studio features a list of the best free guitar amp sim VST/AU plugins for Windows and Mac.
+Today’s addition to BPB’s free VST directory features a list of the best free guitar amp sim VST/AU plugins for Windows and Mac.

 The list below is split in two parts – the main section with my favorite plugins and the bonus section which features some older or more peculiar plugins which are still pretty cool and definitely worth checking out.